 He stopped listening and pulled up his arm console.
 His audio switched to his personal link and music filled his ears.
 He surfed the net for another few hours as the train took him closer to the biggest payday of his entire life.
 He lost himself in his console and didn’t notice the two large men board and sit across from him until he happened to glance up and see both of them staring at him.
 They wore old Mark VI suits.
 He offered a nod but neither of them moved.
 He returned to his console and tried to forget about them.
 Other passengers boarded, got off, walked by, but the two men never moved.

 He decided to get off and walk the last fifty miles hoping the two would lose interested.
 When he stood, they stood, and he knew he was in something.
 He turned to exit and one of the men tried to grab him.
-Deban prevented the man’s thick hand from getting a hold of his jacket and bolted through the closing door.
+Deban prevented the man’s thick hand from getting a hold on his jacket and bolted through the closing door.
 The doors reopened and the two men ran after him, but he was through the scanners.
-This hemisphere’s housing units weren’t as close as they were up north, but they were still stacked at least three high which gave Deban cover and confidence he could lose the men as he ran the final fifty miles to his new life.
+This hemisphere’s housing units weren’t as confining as they were up north, but they were still stacked at least three high which gave Deban cover and the confidence he could lose the men as he ran the final miles to his new life.

 Running through crowds was an easy way to get spotted.
 The streets were less crowded here, but he knew how to blend in.
 He stopped after the first few miles and took a straightforward path walking the streets like it was a normal day.
 He stopped at a small noodle shop and had a bite.
 He hadn’t eaten since last night and he was feeling it.
 He tried to eat slow but finished quickly anyway so he hit the streets again.
 He almost walked into the two Mark VI’s as he left.
 They walked by surveying the area but hadn’t seen him.
 He thought about grabbing a car, but his contact said only trains and no direct paths to the destination.
 Besides, cars were easily traceable and easy to get caught in.
 Deban had mulled that tidbit over on the train and had a plan that technically fell in the clear.
-He carefully retreated the opposite direction of the two suits and and visited a board shop.
-He bought cheap, beginner’s model.
+He carefully retreated the opposite direction of the two suits and visited a board shop.
+He bought a cheap, beginner’s model.

 He got up, grabbed the board that was still hovering several feet above the ground, and hid in a small corner.
 He pulled up his feed and synced with the local network.
 His screen showed the front of the estate behind a reporter.